 Confirm that the working directory is the root of the

 It may contain local modifications (which is the point of this section).

 First, build the CLI as well as container images:

 make climake build-and-push-controller-image

-Then create the cluster (choose provider and cluster name and config at will):
+Then create the instance (choose provider and instance name and config at will):

 ./build/bin/opstrace create [aws-or-gcp] [cluster-name] -c ci/cluster-config.yaml